 Due to COVID-19, we have had to change how we gather at Whistler Olympic Plaza.
 You can check out the safe activities being offered at Olympic Plaza and within the valley: Whistler Presents schedule.

-Skating at Whistler Olympic Plaza
+Skating at Whistler Olympic Plaza in winter

 Each winter Whistler Olympic Plaza is transformed to an outdoor skating rink with the most spectacular view.
 Adjacent to the outdoor rink, a Snow Zone is created, where families can frolick and slide.
 Skating at Whistler Olympic Plaza